 The clinic in Speyer has long since played a pioneering role in laparoscopic surgery, i.e. keyhole surgery.
 This innovative method is considered the absolute standard of ultramodern medicine, and not only for the vast majority of surgeries.
 In the Diakonissen-Stiftungs-Krankenhaus, under the direction of Prof. Klink, even the innovative 4-K technology is used.
 A giant screen is used to make the structures particularly well visible during the surgeries.
 The result: clinic director Prof. Klink and his competent team can operate with a precision that hardly anyone could have imagined just a few years ago.
 The technical equipment in the Diakonissen-Stiftungs-Krankenhaus in Speyer alone shows how much medicine has evolved.

 In these style-defining surgeries, a tiny camera is inserted through the navel into the - somewhat inflated - abdominal cavity, then small tubes and rods are used to operate.
 This technique is also used for hernias.
 Modern keyhole surgery also has a cosmetic aspect: Usually only tiny scars remain - also because Speyer generally uses self-dissolving sutures.

-Even though Prof. Christian Klink has gained a great reputation primarily through oncological surgeries on the intestine, stomach and liver - his surgical spectrum is of course broader.
-He also has a great deal of experience in surgeries of the esophagus, thyroid gland, gallbladder or pancreas.
+Even though Prof. Christian Klink has gained a great reputation primarily through oncological surgeries on the intestine, stomach, pancreas, esophagus and liver - his surgical spectrum is of course broader.
+He also has a great deal of experience in surgeries on the thyroid gland.

 Wide range of services - also in academic studies